OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 }
 ```

 The next sample reads a date that's stored in Excel and translates it to a JavaScript Date object.
-It uses the [date's numeric serial number](https://support.office.com/article/now-function-3337fd29-145a-4347-b2e6-20c904739c46) as input for the JavaScript Date.
+It uses the date's numeric serial number as input for the JavaScript Date.
+This serial number is described in the [NOW() function](https://support.office.com/article/now-function-3337fd29-145a-4347-b2e6-20c904739c46) article.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {